MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 # IAM Access Keys

 IAM Acess Keys are long term credentials used by IAM Users.
-When you're using UI you will generally user and password, while when you use CLI - Access Keys.
+When you're using UI you will generally use user and password, while when you use CLI - Access Keys.

 Access Keys are similar to user and password, but there are crucial differences:
 * An IAM User has 1 username and 1 password.
 It cannot have more.
 Username is public part and password is private part.